Meet the Probat G60

 “It sounds like this will definitely come in handy with the holidays coming up.”

 “Absolutely.
 It changes production time completely.
-We’ll go from having to spend a full day roasting Billy Goat to knocking that out in just a couple of hours.
+We’ll go from having to spend a full day roasting a dark roast blend, to knocking that out in just a couple of hours.
 It basically cuts the production time in half, allowing us to focus on other areas like maintenance and sourcing new coffees.
 Plus it allows our staff to relax a little bit.”

 “Speaking of relaxing a little bit, how has the new roaster changed your job other than giving you more time to get interviewed about it?”